 To give Bosch credit, they’re one of the only manufacturers that provide a true power output of 650W.
 So with a power input of 1200W, this gives you a measure of the router’s efficiency – in this case, 54%.

-While 54% efficiency isn’t great, the power output is more than sufficient for any DIY project you’re likely to encounter.
+While 54% efficiency isn’t great, the power output is ample for any DIY project you’re likely to encounter.

 On the plus side, the Bosch POF 1200 has many redeeming features.
 Here are just a few: